-This function is only available for Oscar GNSS Receiver.
-Make the body of Oscar stand on a leveled Tribrach before eBubble calibration.
+This function is only available for Oscar GNSS Receiver and Luka GNSS Receiver.
+Make the body of the receiver stand on a leveled Tribrach before eBubble calibration.

 Click Adjust on the right of electronic bubble to adjust bubble.
 On the screenshot below, the eBubble is not in the black circle and its color is red for warning purpose.